lucidmachine/dotcms-skeleton/README.md

  - Files you're working on are locked.
  - Do not edit files that are locked by someone else.
 - Gulp will listen for file changes configured in `gulp-config/gulp-sites.js` `watchpaths` array.
-- Directories must already exist in dotCMS or the file won't upload (you'll get a 500).
-You can either create the directory in dotCMS, or use a DAV client.
-I don't know if this is a limitation of the module, or some other bug.
-Feel free to fix it 🐞
-- You can create new files on the fly, so long as the parent directory exists, but the initial save will return 500, but subsequent writes will save properly.
-Avoid saving empty files, dotCMS doesn't like them.
+- Avoid saving empty files, dotCMS doesn't like them.
 - If you want to create a bunch of new files in the tree, I recommend using a client.
-Otherwise, you'll need to open each new file and write to it manually.
+Otherwise, you'll need to update each file's modified date with a utility like `touch` or open each new file and write to it manually.